 Local Tip: If you take the bus from Dubrovnik to Mostar, grab a seat on the bus’s left side to see the spectacular landscape of Croatia and Southern Bosnia.
 When you travel from Mostar to Dubrovnik by bus, sit on the bus’s right side for the same impressive view.

 You’ll be picked up at your Split accommodation in a modern, well-equipped vehicle, whisked away on your 2 hours & 30-minute journey through the Croatian and Bosnian countryside to Mostar from Split, and have not a worry in the world.
 All you have to do is sit back and enjoy the ride.

 The Split to Mostar journey is about 2.5 hours, and most of the trip is along the A1 freeway, making it a reasonably easy drive.
 You will need to check with your car rental company about your insurance coverage.

 Split To Mostar By Bus

 If you are really budget-conscious, then taking the bus is your best option.
 Several buses run daily from Split bus terminal to the Mostar bus station, and tickets start from €16 one way.
 While the bus is by far the cheapest option, it’s also the most inconvenient, with the journey taking 3.5-4 hours.
 Also, you are at the mercy of the limited number of bus services to Mostar, so be sure not to be late; otherwise, you may end up spending the night in Mostar.

-This day in Mostar Bosnia and Herzegovina sightseeing guide is just an introduction to what this amazing country offers.Share
+This day in Mostar Bosnia and Herzegovina sightseeing guide is just an introduction to this fantastic country.Share